 Cat Association Recognition:

-The Colorpoint Shorthair is very smart and can be trained to do many things but also has a mind of its own.
+The Colorpoint Shorthair is very smart and can be trained to do many things but also has a mind of her own.

 The Colorpoint Shorthair is a long, elegant cat.
 The body, neck, legs and tail are long.
-The cat is medium sized, but nicely muscled, even more so than the Siamese.
+She is medium sized, but nicely muscled, even more so than the Siamese.

 The Colorpoint Shorthair is a cat of extremes.
 The head is a long triangle, and the tall ears are a continuation of the triangle.
 The nose is long and straight.
 The legs are long and slender.
 The long tail tapers to a point.
 The bright blue eyes are almond shaped.